-Favorite apple activities for kids: apple picking, cider mills and fun STEM ideas!
+Favorite apple books and activities for kids: apple picking, cider mills and fun STEM ideas!

 Apple Activities for Kids

-Anytime food is involved, kids (along with tweens & teens) are willing to participate :) and apple activities are part of our fall family traditions.
+Anytime food is involved, kids (along with tweens & teens) are willing to participate 🙂 and apple activities are part of our favorite fall family traditions.

 Usually we grab some seasonal books from the library, plan a visit to an orchard or visit our local cider mill and then bake something together.
 Once of our favorite seasonal recipes are apple pie pancakes!

 Fall is a great time for outings (as you can see from our 44 Fun Family Fall Activities list!)

 And, of course, I always sneak in some science & math too 😉